The 10 Best Outdoor HDTV Antennas in 2019

 1byone 85-Mile Digital Amplified Outdoor HDTV Antenna

-It also arrives preassembled for easy setup, and its simple, clean design allows it to blend in with your house structure better than most outdoor antennas.
+It's already preassembled for easy setup, and its simple, clean design allows it to blend in with your house structure better than most outdoor antennas.

-Given its range and features, this amplified antenna packs a lot of value for the punch.
+Given its range and features, this amplified antenna packs value for the punch.
 It receives both UHF and VHF signals and offers a picture in 3D and full HD (1080p), and is ultra HD 4K ready.
 It's relatively small and lightweight, allowing you to mount it in a variety of locations around your home.

 Channel Master CM-4228HD Antenna

 This 8-bay bowtie unit offers an antenna gain of 5-12 dB, which is among the highest sold by Channel Master.
 It offers an 80-mile range and is optimized for reception of RF signals broadcast on UHF and high VHF.
-The package doesn't include a preamp, as it won't need amplication in most situations.
+The package doesn't include a preamp, as it won't need a boost in most situations.

 Overall it's a popular product with customers living in fringe reception areas.
 Channel Master has a reputation for good post-sales support and stands by its antenna with a 90-day warranty.